When you see a neighborhood for the first time, the most important thing

 Notable & Unique: People

-One of the unique characteristics of the Columbia Heights / Winston-Salem State U
+In addition, neighborhoodScout's analysis shows that the Columbia Heights / Winston-Salem State U

 Also, the Columbia Heights / Winston-Salem State U neighborhood stands out within North Carolina